Surrey Canal railway station

-Surrey Canal railway station (formerly New Bermondsey and Surrey Canal Road) is a proposed station on the South London Line of the London Overground network.
-It is on its main line (from to which opened in December 2012).
+Surrey Canal railway station (formerly New Bermondsey and Surrey Canal Road) is a proposed station on the Windrush line of the London Overground network.
+It is on the line from to which opened in December 2012.

 The site is on Surrey Canal Road where Bermondsey, New Cross and Deptford meet.
 The station will be adjacent to Millwall Football Club's ground and will mean more routes and trains for match-day crowds other than through South Bermondsey and Surrey Quays stations.

 History

 Surrey Canal Road overlies the former Grand Surrey Canal which linked the Tideway's Surrey Commercial Docks at Rotherhithe to wharves at Camberwell and Peckham.
 Vessels principally carried timber to the docks from the mid-19th century until their closure in the late 1960s.
 The canal was infilled for safety and disuse in the mid-1970s and turned into the road linking Ilderton Road, SE16, with Trundleys Road, SE8.
 This area known as the 'Surrey Canal Triangle' was from its early decades by some residents and businesses named the Surrey Canal neighbourhood.
-The county of Surrey has been reduced to a semi-rural rump of about 70% of its original size in 1965, as the County of London was expanded and reconstituted as Greater London, however this part, for many miles around, had already been part of that London forerunner, which was unchanged in size since its 1889 inception.